vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 Bootstrapping a Mastodon instance is about 30% community management, 20% general server management, and 50% of figuring out what you've done to anger Sidekiq.

-The default install of Mastodon, when deployed from source, generates one Sidekiq service which 25 threads.
+The default install of Mastodon, when deployed from source, generates one Sidekiq service with 25 threads.

 Each thread when active has _the potential_ to be an active connection to the Postgres database, but it might also do something else entirely, like send an email notification or fetch a remote image, or tell another server that users have posted.
 It's somewhat unpredictable.